vkpallipuram/ChatREVIEW/README.md

-# **This work is currently under review in Machine Learning and Applications as of August 31 2023.
-Please cite the paper as follows:**
+ **This work has been accepted in Machine Learning and Applications as of December 17 2023.
+Please cite the paper as follows until further update**

 B. Ho, T. Mayberry, K.L.
 Nguyen, M. Dhulipala, V.K.
 Pallipuram (2023).
 ChatReview: A ChatGPT-enabled natural language processing framework to study domain-specific user reviews, University of the Pacific.